informatics-isi-edu/iobox-win32/README.md

-1. We use Python dictionary interpolation templates in almost any right-hand-side string value in the disposition blocks, so that metadata can be incorporated into config values passed to the handlers.  the basic handler names themselves are not interpolated.
+1. We use Python dictionary interpolation templates in almost any right-hand-side string value in the disposition blocks, so that metadata can be incorporated into config values passed to the handlers.
+The basic handler names themselves are not interpolated.
 1. We wrap each of our custom processing tasks as reusable handlers and register them in the finite set of named handlers in a